Eschatologue/CM_wiki/docs/option/class-options/warlock-invocations/hb.md

 ***Prerequisite:** [Pact of the Instrument]*

-When you cast a Warlock spell with a verbal component or deals :dmg-thunder: Thunder damage while using your pact instrument as your spellcasting focus, the save DC for that spell increases by 1
+When you cast a Warlock spell with a verbal component or deals :dmg-thun: Thunder damage while using your pact instrument as your spellcasting focus, the save DC for that spell increases by 1

 ---